 - Cheeks: The auriculars of the female ruby-throated hummingbird are distinctly gray, though the amount of gray coloration can vary.
 This contrasts well with the pale throat and green head.

 - Upperparts: Like the male, the upperparts of the female ruby-throated hummingbird are a shimmery iridescent green.
 Depending on the light, the feathers may show a yellow or gold hue.

 - Bill: The bill of the female ruby-throated hummingbird is long, thin, and uniformly black.

 - Throat: Unlike the male's colorful throat, the female ruby-throated hummingbird has a plain white chin and throat with only limited, faint gray streaking.
 The amount of streaking varies but is generally minimal and may not be noticeable.

 - Tail: The female ruby-throated hummingbird has a rounded tail without the sharp points of the male's tail feathers, though they are still somewhat pointed.
 The outer three tail feathers on each side have white tips, and when perched, the tail is slightly longer than the folded wingtips.

 Identify a Juvenile Male Ruby-Throated Hummingbird

-Juvenile ruby-throated hummingbirds resembling their mothers with more camouflaged plumage, but as they mature they begin to develop male coloration and patterns.
+Juvenile ruby-throated hummingbirds resemble their mothers with more camouflaged plumage, but as they mature, they begin to develop male coloration and patterns.
 During fall hummingbird migration, it may seem as though there are many more female hummingbirds about, but looking for these subtle clues can help birders distinguish which birds are actually male juvenile birds: